quaderno/quaderno-woocommerce/readme.txt

 * New: Support WooCommerce 4.0

 = 1.21.3 – March 2, 2020 =
-* Improvement: Recurring customer can store their Tax ID in their billing details
+* Update: Recurring customer can store their Tax ID in their billing details
-* Improvement: Quaderno invoices are always opened in a new tab
+* Update: Quaderno invoices are always opened in a new tab

 = 1.21.2 – February 21, 2020 =
-* Improvement: Better management of tax IDs
+* Update: Better management of tax IDs
-* Improvement: Add an order note when tax IDs cannot be validated
+* Update: Add an order note when tax IDs cannot be validated
 * Fix: issue credit note for receipts

 = 1.21.1 – February 5, 2020 =
-* Improvement: remove non-word characters from tax ID
+* Update: remove non-word characters from tax ID

 = 1.21.0 – December 27, 2019 =
 * New: option to force universal pricing